CreateWithAce/soberdocs.github.io/md/common-issues.md

 - Follow instructions for your distro to correctly install the drivers
 - Run the applicable update command on your terminal in your distro AND run `flatpak update`
 - Open Chrome and type `chrome://flags/#crostini-gpu-support` into the search bar.
 Enable it and reboot.

+If all else fails, use OpenGL instead by enabling it through the config file.